nvaccess/nvda/source/UIAHandler/_remoteOps/readme.md

 ```

 Looking at the dump we can see the library stores instructions in three specific sections:
-* `static`: for initializing static instructions. this section is replaced befor each execution.
+* `static`: for initializing static instructions. this section is replaced before each execution.
 * `const`: This section holds values which have been automatically remoted, and are used through out the rest of the instructions.
 * `main`: the instructions implementing the main logic of the operation.

 We can also see that a part from each numbered instruction and its parameters, there are also comments which help to understand the higher-level logic, such as when entering and exiting particular methods.

-We can see that yielding values is actualy implemented by the library internally as an array.
+We can see that yielding values is actually implemented by the library internally as an array.

 and finally, we can see that the modulo (%) operator is actually emulated by the equation: `a - (a / b) * b`, as the low-level remote operations framework does not actually support modulo.